Charmbracelet: Commercial performance

 In Austria, the album peaked at number 34 and stayed on the charts for seven weeks.
 In the Flemish region of Belgium it charted and peaked at number 48 and reached number 28 in the Walloon region of that country.
 Charmbracelet entered the French Albums Chart at number 20 in the week dated December 7, 2002, spent 30 weeks on the chart and was certified Gold by the Syndicat National de l'Édition Phonographique (SNEP), denoting shipments of 100,000 units.
 Charmbracelet charted and peaked at number 32 in Germany It reached number 50 in Sweden.
 In Switzerland, the album peaked at number nine on the Swiss Albums Chart and stayed on the charts for 10 weeks; it was certified Gold by the International Federation of the Phonographic Industry (IFPI).
 In the United Kingdom, the album peaked at number 52, selling 19,000 copies in its first week.
 It has sold a total of 122,010 copies as of April 2008.
 In February 2003, it was certified Gold by the British Phonographic Industry (BPI) for shipments of 100,000 copies in the UK.
 In the Netherlands, the album debuted at number 48, the issue dated December 14, 2002.
 The following week, it peaked at number 30.
 It stayed on the charts for 19 weeks, and made two re-entries, one in June 2003 and other in August 2003.

 Charmbracelet was certified Gold in both Brazil and Hong Kong by Associação Brasileira dos Produtores de Discos (ABPD) and IFPI Hong Kong respectively.
-The album has sold an estimated three million copies worldwide.
+The album has sold over three million copies worldwide.